gpalmer27/gpalmer27/README.md

 ### Hi there 👋
+My name is Gillian, and I'm currently a first-year at Northeastern University studying Computer Science.
+Contact: palmer.gi@northeastern.edu

 <!--
 **gpalmer27/gpalmer27** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.